How to prepare now for the workplace of the future

-Need: A collaborative workplace where employees isolated for such a long time can connect.
-Opportunity: A purpose-driven workplace with spaces specifically designed for work best done together which will inspire innovation and bolster your profit margin. |
+Opportunity: A purpose-driven workplace with spaces specifically designed for work best done together which will inspire innovation, learning and improve client outcomes.

-Instead, act now.
-Deduce your business requirements, explore employee wants and needs and plan for your future business vision - using data to back up your hypotheses and a formalised workplace strategy to bring it to life.
+By engaging in a workplace strategy, you can define how your real estate footprint will support your business requirements, explore employee wants and needs and plan for your future business vision – using data to back up your hypotheses and a formalised workplace strategy to bring it to life.

-"Hybrid working, agile working, collaboration hubs and other trends are not new ways of working - it is simply that we’ve seen mass adoption of these ways - out of necessity - in the last two years.
+"Hybrid working, agile working, collaboration hubs and other trends are not new ways of working - it is simply that we’ve seen mass adoption of these ways - out of necessity - in the last three years.
 For example, agile working used to be common in product development, but now, it has been applied much more broadly as people have realised the benefits of the agile approach."

 This is just one trend that has been accelerated and expanded.
 Here’s what else we’re seeing emerge in Australian workplaces: